We have information you must know before you buy the E350.

 The E350 wagon expands cargo capacity even further, and its standard all-wheel drive and self-leveling rear air suspension allow a decent towing capacity of 2,500 pounds.
 The wagon features a power-fold mechanism that lowers the split rear seatbacks with buttons near the tailgate, as well as an automatic tailgate that can memorize a desired opening height.
 The wagons come standard with a folding, rear-facing third seat in the cargo area.

 The E-Class Cabriolet has good trunk space for a convertible, with 11.5 cubic feet.
-Even with the top down, there's room for two bags of golf clubs.
-Trunk space and lower weight is the reason for the soft top, rather than a hard top like many others are doing.
+Even with the top down, there's 8.8 cubic feet, enough room for two bags of golf clubs.
+Trunk space and lower weight are the reasons for the soft top, rather than a hard top like many others are doing.
 A soft top also allows more room for the rear seats.
 If it can do what a hard top can do, it's a winner.

 The Cabriolet's AIRCAP is especially inventive.
 It has 20 patents and 211 parts, and has been tested in the wind tunnel at 150 mph with the wind full of bugs.
 We got our E550 Cabriolet out on a high-speed two-lane Nevada road, and opened her up on a hot day.
 The AIRCAP, along with the rear screen, works to screen out buffeting.
 Its mesh allows some air to pass, thus reducing cabin pressure and with it wind noise.
 It is most effective with all of the side windows up, blocking so much wind and noise that it almost feels like there is an invisible top above you.
 The problem is car guys think you look like a geek in a convertible with the windows up.